 - If utilized in an urban environment, some thermal foggers can produce a thick cloud of white to gray fog that can pose traffic problems.

-- If the fogger is not heated to the required temperature, insecticide solutions may drip from the nozzle, therefore make sure the fogger reaches the temperature specified on the container.
+- If the fogger is not heated to the required temperature, insecticide solutions may drip from the nozzle, ensuring the fogger reaches the temperature specified on the container.

 - Before using the fogger, read the package instructions.